 - Put procedures in place so you can keep in direct contact with homeworkers and recognise signs of stress as early as possible.

-- Regular team meetings and contact with line managers will help (preferably via video call).
+- Regular team meetings and contact with line managers may help.

 - Clarify how workers can get assistance and guidance if they need it (e.g. via a contact in the HR team or information on your intranet).